A programme to train Chinese football coaches has taken place for the fourth consecutive year in Bournemouth.

-The project sees the three organisations collaborate to deliver physical and classroom-based training sessions to help underpin sports coaching in China, as the country looks to deepen its skill across all levels of football.
+The project saw the three organisations collaborate to deliver physical and classroom-based training sessions to help underpin sports coaching in China, as the country looks to deepen its skill across all levels of football.

 The BU China Football Study Programme took place for the first time in 2016, and the Dorset-based training is the only programme to have been chosen four years running.

-Jim Andrews, Chief Operating Officer at Bournemouth University, said, “We are delighted to be the only university chosen four years running to host this programme, underlining the quality of our education, alongside partners AFC Bournemouth and the Dorset FA.
+Jim Andrews, Chief Operating Officer at Bournemouth University, said: “We are delighted to be the only university chosen four years running to host this programme, underlining the quality of our education, alongside partners AFC Bournemouth and the Dorset FA.
 Each year we have welcomed Chinese coaches onto our campus to support their development and I have been continually impressed with their dedication and hard work.
 This year is no different as we further our links in China and support the future development of football talent in Asia.”

-Jeff Mostyn, Chairman of AFC Bournemouth, said, “Having been involved since its inception in 2016, we have witnessed the annual programme for coaches from China develop and flourish.
+Jeff Mostyn, Chairman of AFC Bournemouth, said: “Having been involved since its inception in 2016, we have witnessed the annual programme for coaches from China develop and flourish.
 It has been a valuable and inspiring project, and so I am delighted that it is running for a fourth year.

-“The club’s moto is ‘Together, Anything is Possible’.
+“The club’s motto is ‘Together, Anything is Possible’.
 It is something which extends far beyond the walls of the Vitality Stadium and is our link into the local community through the hundreds of hours of coaching we deliver each week.
 I am proud that it is a community these coaches will become part of while studying at Bournemouth University.”

-Sue Hough, Chief Executive of Dorset FA, said, “The Association are delighted to again be involved in the project delivering FA Courses to students from China.
+Sue Hough, Chief Executive of Dorset FA, said: “The Association are delighted to again be involved in the project delivering FA Courses to students from China.
 We are very proud of the facilities here at the County Ground and this year sees the addition of a bespoke training room which the Chinese students will be the first to utilise.”